-Employees who have the freedom to make their own decisions at work tend to be more motivated because they know that they responsible for their own success or failure – which drives them to work harder.
+Employees who have the freedom to make their own decisions at the office tend to be more motivated because they understand that they are responsible for their own success or failure – which drives them to work harder.

-- Happier, more engaged and more loyal people
+- Happier, more engaged, and more loyal team members

-- A greater desire to be proactive in learning and trying new things
+- A greater desire to try new things and to be proactive in learning

-All of which leads to a better, more positive company culture, because people learn to take responsibility for their own actions and their own happiness.
+All of the above leads to a better, more positive company culture, because people learn to take responsibility for their own actions and their own happiness.

 How do you create a culture of autonomy?

-It can be difficult to change current employee’s mindsets, but you can start to change your culture by making sure you recruit people who are intrinsically motivated to take responsibility for their own work, and who value autonomy.
-Then make sure your job descriptions, interviews and employee integration processes are designed to attract the right people and equip them to work autonomously.
+It can be difficult to change current employee mindsets, but you can start to change your culture by making sure you recruit people who are intrinsically motivated to take responsibility for their own work, and who value autonomy.
+Then make sure your job descriptions, interviews, and employee integration processes are designed to attract the right people and equip them to work autonomously.

-Managers may need to adapt their leadership styles – especially if they are used to micro-managing employees.
-To encourage autonomy and motivate employees, managers need to give their workers the space to think creatively, try new things, and even fail without the fear of recrimination.
+A manager may need to adapt their leadership styles – especially if they are used to micromanaging employees.
+To encourage autonomy and motivate their employees, a manager needs to give their workers the space to think creatively, try new ideas, and even fail without the fear of recrimination.